-With its stainless steel construction and the impact-bonded aluminum bottom, the Fagor 10=Quart heats quickly, and proves to be a safe and reliable pressure canner and cooker.
+With its stainless steel construction and the triple-layer stainless and aluminum bottom, the Zavor 10-Quart heats quickly, and proves to be a reliable pressure canner and cooker.

-While the included utensil bundle is convenient to have, the quality needs to be improved to give even better value for the price.
-Nonetheless, this is good option for those who want a pressure cooker that can also do some canning on the side.
+The included utensil bundle is convenient to have, especially for beginners.
+This is good option for those who want a pressure cooker that can also do some canning on the side.

 Gear for the Pressure Canner’s Kit